guyleonard/sagawe/README.md

 4. [CheckM](https://ecogenomics.github.io/CheckM/) - CheckM provides a set of tools for assessing the quality of genomes recovered from isolates, single cells, or metagenomes.
   * Looks like a nice tool, huge selection of options though and bac/arch oriented but can do ~euk.
 5.

+## Gene Prediction Workflow

+I have used ansible to install the dependencies for this workflow.
+I have also included a method to download the repbase libraries using my password - however it is encrypted within the playbook, so it won't work for you.
+You will have to create your own ansible vault with this format

+    ---
+    repbase_password: password

+You can call the playbook to install like this:

+    ansible-playbook install_gene_prediction_dependencies.yaml --sudo -K -c local -i "localhost," --ask-vault-pass

+There are also tags so you can install one or many components in a go:

+    ansible-playbook install_gene_prediction_dependencies.yaml --sudo -K -c local -i "localhost," --ask-vault-pass --tags repbase,hmmer

 # Footnotes
 <a name="footnote1">1</a>: Originally I had steps 1 and 2 in the reverse order (trimming and then overlapping), on some read libraries this caused issues (I think where paired reads would become unordered and so overlapping would not run), however I don't think this is the problem with the order.
 Reads should be overlapped first, prior to trimming, as we should end up with a set of longer reads - due to the better quality scores over-riding the lower qualities within the overlapped areas, where this would not have happened if the lower quality reads were already trimmed.